Odyseus/cinnamon_tools_docs/docs/_sources/includes/01-usage.rst.txt

             - It **must not** contain consecutive "." (period) characters.
             - It **must not** exceed 128 characters.

             These rules aren't necessarily standard rules to validate a domain name.
-But since the domain name is used to generate from files names to GTK+ application IDs, I find it easier to comply with a set of general rules.
+But since the domain name is used to generate from file names to Gtk+ application IDs, I find it easier to comply with a set of general rules.

 .. only:: html